pratheeshrussell/angular-nest-ssr/README.md

 # Angular SSR with NestJS

-This is just a base setup with routing
+This is a base setup with routing between components.
+There is also a demo for setting up transferState.

 # Branches
 ## main
+## 1-Routing
+## 2-Interacting-With-NestJS